Palestinian militants fire rockets after Israel strikes Gaza

 The army said one airstrike targeted militants traveling to a rocket launcher site in southern Gaza Strip.

 Medics said the strike killed one man and seriously wounded another.
-Later Wednesday, another airstrike killed a Palestinian in northern Gaza.
+Later Wednesday, another airstrike killed a Palestinian in northern Gaza and two Palestinians in the southern city of Rafah.
 Palestinian officials could not confirm whether the targets were militants.

 It also remained unclear whether two Palestinians killed in a separate airstrike late Tuesday were militants or civilians.
 Israel has claimed the men were preparing to fire anti-tank missiles.